noora-mohdd/downloads-organizer/README.md

 3. Double-click `main.exe`.
 4. Your **own Downloads folder** will be organized automatically.

-> **Note:** The program only organizes the Downloads folder of the user who runs it.

 ### Option 2: Using Python script (optional)
 1. Make sure Python 3 is installed.
 2. Clone the repository